Tesla Boy: History

 In March 2013, the single "1991" was dropped.
 On 21 May, Tesla Boy presented their new album "The Universe Made of Darkness".
-It came to the ITunes top in Russia, USA, Mexico and Europe.
+It came to the ITunes top in Russia, US, Mexico and Europe.
 There were three shows in Moscow, St. Petersburg and Kyiv dedicated to the album and more than 15 thousands of fans visited those shows.
-Band went on tour to Mexico twice in a year and the big tour to the USA in September.
-In summer 2013 Tesla Boy released a new video for "Undetected" presented on website of Jay-Z. Also the band took a part in Russian tour of Cut Copy, Australian band.
+Band went on tour to Mexico twice in a year and the big tour to the US in September.
+In summer 2013 Tesla Boy released a new video for "Undetected" presented on website of Jay-Z.

 In 2015 Tesla Boy released single "Nothing".
 By the end of the year Tesla Boy had a little concert tour in four USA towns: Los Angeles, San-Francisco, Portland and Seattle.

-The new program from the band was presented on the 20th of March in 2016 in Gogol Centre.
+The new program from the band was presented on 20 March in 2016 in Gogol Centre.
 At the same time Tesla Boy released a video for "Nothing", which was put in the SXSW (Austin, Texas) and Berlin Music Video Awards festival programs.

 In summer 2016 the band dropped their new EP — "Moses" with five songs on it, and moreover, they presented a new clip "Circles" (director Ryan Patrick).

 There was a premiere of the single "Compromise" from the new album "Remedy" on 7 September.
-Remedy was out on 19 October 2018.
-Remedy was created for a year and a half in various parts of the Earth: Moscow, St. Petersburg, Prague, London and Bali Island.

-In April 2019, the band leaked the first Russian-language single "Holod uydet" ("Cold will go away").
-The new album "Andropov" was presented on the 10 April 2020.
-The resource of inspiration for recording were Soviet Union’s architecture and long prospects, which are ending in uptowns, TV shows: "The New Pope", "Chernobyl" and movie "Climax".

-On 5 June 2020, the band released their first live-album Remedy.
-It consists of five audio-tracks and six videos from Moscow presentation of "Remedy" in the GlavClub in 2018.